 (Offered as HIST 457 [US] and FAMS 315.)A research seminar, this course will enroll eight students from Amherst College and eight from Holyoke Community College, and will be taught on alternate weeks at both colleges.
 The city of Holyoke will be the focus of individual and collective research.
 Students will form research teams (one Amherst, one HCC student in each) and choose a topic for research.
 Each student will write a research paper based on primary sources, but the results of that research will also go into a collective data base and an ARIS historical simulation project.
 The latter will allow students (and, eventually, anyone who wishes to access the program) to create visual and narrative simulations about Holyoke history.
 For example, a research team might generate a “typical” Irish immigrant family story, recounting migration, settlement, work experience, marriage and family growth, political and union affiliations, etc. Another might investigate the anti-immigrant or anti-Catholic movement, perhaps by generating a “typical” Yankee family story; still another might look into the building of the canals and the growth of factory economy, or the architectural evolution of the city, any of which might make use of the GPS and other visual capacities of the ARIS system.
 Technical support will be available to assist in these efforts.
 Much of the first half of the course will be devoted to intensive readings and discussions about immigration, urban development, industrialization, etc. However, from the start, students will be expected to become familiar with the ARIS program and to begin to generate ideas for research.
 Most of the latter weeks of the course will be devoted to research, writing, and oral reports to the class.
 One three-hour class meeting per week.

 Admission with consent of the instructor.
 Limited to 8 Amherst juniors and seniors.
 Spring semester.
-Professors Couvares and Clinton (Holyoke Community College).2014-15: Not offered
+Professors Couvares and Clinton (Holyoke Community College).2017-18: Offered in Spring 2018

 (Offered as GERM 360, EUST 360 and FAMS 316.)
 What is performance?
 What constitutes an event?
 How can we address a phenomenon that has disappeared the moment we apprehend it?
 How does memory operate in our critical perception of an event?
 How does a body make meaning?
 These are a few of the questions we will explore in this course, as we discuss critical, theoretical, and compositional approaches in a broad range of multidisciplinary performance phenomena emerging from European--primarily German--culture in the twentieth century.
 We will focus on issues of performativity, composition, conceptualization, dramaturgy, identity construction, representation, space, gender, and dynamism.
 Readings of performance theory, performance studies, gender studies, and critical/cultural studies, as well as literary, philosophical, and architectural texts will accompany close examination of performance material.
 Students will develop performative projects in various media (video, performance, text, online) and deliver a number of critical oral and written presentations on various aspects of the course material and their own projects.
 Performance material will be experienced live when possible, and in text, video, audio, digital media and online form, drawn from selected works of Dada and Surrealism, Bauhaus, German Expressionism, the Theater of the Absurd, Tanztheater, and Contemporary Theater, Performance, Dance, Opera, New Media, and Performance Art.
 A number of films, including Das Cabinet des Dr. Caligari, Oskar Schlemmer’s Das Triadische Ballett, Fernand Léger’s Ballet Mécanique, and Kurt Jooss’ Der Grüne Tisch, will be also screened.
 Conducted in English, with German majors required to do a substantial portion of the reading in German.